 The proper installation of solar water heaters depends on many factors.
 These factors include solar resource, climate, local building code requirements, and safety issues; therefore, it's best to have a qualified, solar thermal systems contractor install your system.

 After installation, properly maintaining your system will keep it running smoothly.
-Passive solar water heater systems don't require much maintenance.
+Passive systems don't require much maintenance.
 For active systems, discuss the maintenance requirements with your system provider, and consult the system's owner's manual.
 Plumbing and other conventional water heating components require the same maintenance as conventional systems.
 Glazing may need to be cleaned in dry climates where rainwater doesn't provide a natural rinse.

 Regular maintenance on simple systems can be as infrequent as every 3–5 years, preferably by a solar contractor.
 Systems with electrical components usually require a replacement part after or two after 10 years.